The Korean Society of Mineral and Energy Resources Engineers

 |Article2 (Subject of Application).

-The Code shall be applied to all researchers participating in academic activities hosted by the Society, such as conference, publication activities including its journal, research projects, and educational projects.
+The Code shall apply to all researchers participating in academic activities hosted by the Society, such as conferences and publication activities including its journal, research projects, and educational projects.

 |Article3 (Scope of Application).